IndyCar Series: Championship point system

 Like other governing bodies, IndyCar awards points based upon where a driver finishes in a race.
 The winner of a race gets 50 points.
 The top four drivers are separated by ten, five and three points respectively.
 The fourth through tenth-place finishers are separated by two points each.
 Eleventh through twenty-fifth are separated by one point each.
 All other drivers who start the race score five points.
 Bonus points are awarded as follows: one point to the driver that earns the pole each race (except at Indianapolis), one point to any driver that leads at least one lap in a race, and two additional bonus points to the driver that leads the most laps each race.

 For the Indianapolis 500, qualifying points are awarded for all 33 cars at the Indianapolis 500.
 The point scale slides based on the teams that qualify for the top-nine shootout, then descending by speed and position.

 From 2014 to 2022, the Indianapolis 500 awarded double points for all finishing positions.
 Beginning in 2023, double points were dropped and drivers earned the same points as any other race.

 In the case of a tie, the IndyCar Series will determine the champion based on the most first-place finishes.
 If there is still a tie, IndyCar Series will determine the champion by the most second-place finishes, then the most third-place finishes, etc., until a champion is determined.
 IndyCar Series will apply the same system to other ties in the rankings at the close of the season and at any other time during the season.

 Seasons

 The following table is a list of championships going only as far back as the latest sanctioning body's existence.
-However, championships that took place before that period (under previously existed sanctioning bodies) are also counted as part of one continuous championship following the merger of CART/Champ Car into the Indy Racing League in 2008.
+However, championships that took place before that period (under previously existing sanctioning bodies) are also counted as part of one continuous championship following the merger of CART/Champ Car into the Indy Racing League in 2008.
 That is when the IRL acquired all intellectual property and historic records, going as far back as 1909.